 - You must have strong documentation to make the case for an out of district placement.
 Districts are very selective in making these referrals, and they should be.
 If you want this to be successful, you must make a strong case as to why your child’s needs cannot be met in the public schools.
 You must have documentation of progress, or lack thereof.
 You must have reasonable assurance to provide to the district as to why you can expect progress in the new placement.
 Districts are not required to provide the “best” programming, only appropriate programming.
 This is not an issue that will likely be settled in one IEP meeting.
 Be upfront and honest, no “gotchas!” in the meeting.
 If the private school is an appropriate placement for your child and you have the data, there is nothing to be gained by springing it on them in the meeting.
 Put it in your parent concerns that you want to discuss placement options and that you want an LEA present at the meeting who has the authority to make these decisions.

-5. They’ve agreed to send out some referrals, now what?
-I’m going to put this here because in the past few months, I have now seen this issue occur three times over three different districts.
-The district agreed to send out referral packets to the placements that the parent requested.
+- Once your district agrees to send referrals: I’m going to put this here because in the past few months, I have now seen this issue occur three times over three different districts.
+The district agreed to send out referral packets to the out of district placements that the parent requested.
 Most placement require the following for their referral packet: a letter, the most recent IEP and the most recent ER/RR.
 Sounds simple enough, huh?
 I have now seen three separate incidents where the district took, ahem, liberties in what they included in the letter.
 In one case, they drew up the letter, FBA/PBSP (included as part of IEP) when the student was in full-on de-escalation mode and crisis.
 It was a snapshot in time of this kid at his worst.
 Of course the placement rejected him, district is off the hook as it now looks like it was the APS’s decision, not the district’s.
 I have seen two other similar incidents where a school (mistakenly?) sent out a packet that would very likely get the child rejected from the placement.

 - Make sure that the amount advertised is what you will in fact receive and not the “maximum amount able to be received.”
 You don’t want to get caught in a lurch of not being able to afford the school.
 Know what you are getting.